-- beat grid for the quantization function. - Humanize: Amount of randomness added to the quantize function, with the intention of mimicking human imperfection. - > Start Amount: Amount of quantization applied to each selected event's start position.
+- > Shuffle: Amount of swing/groove (see section 2.3.2) applied to the beat grid for the quantization function. - > Humanize: Amount of randomness added to the quantize function, with the intention of mimicking human imperfection.

+Start Amount: Amount of quantization applied to each selected event's start position.